Help us match you with local pros in your area

 Ductwork Cleaning | $403-$1,007 |

-Request estimates from at least three HVAC providers.
-Explain your issues and ask if specialists can inspect your system in person.
-Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
-Avoid companies that pressure you or demand payment before work.
+Contact at least three HVAC companies for quotes.
+Describe the issues and have specialists visit to inspect your system if possible.
+Compare the providers' explanations, solutions, estimated costs, timeframes, and warranties.
+Avoid contractors that pressure you or demand payment upfront.

-When selecting an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+When hiring an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
+HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

-HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
-Always check a company's reviews and complaints with organizations such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Choose a provider with positive reviews and a history of good customer service.
+Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can assist your decision.
+Choose a provider with great reviews and stories of positive customer experiences.

-You should have your HVAC system inspected about twice annually.
+You should have your HVAC system inspected approximately twice yearly.
 After completing their inspection, your technician will tell you if any services are needed.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, you should have it inspected every few years.
+You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will depend on things like the size of your house, how easily accessible different parts of the system are, and whether your technician runs into any problems.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will be based on factors like the size of your home, how easily accessible different areas are, and whether your technician discovers any problems.

-Normally, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
-Be sure to talk to a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.
+Normally, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you might consider taking out your own loan.
+Be sure to speak with your HVAC company and a financial advisor to learn what options are available and appropriate for your situation.